rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/check-types/check-return-codes.rst

    * - ``prevented by ACL 'global'``
      - The HTTP remote check is attempting to access an IP Address that is a private address (127.x.x.x, 192.168.x.x, etc).
-     - Private IP addresses are not allowed.
+     - Private IP addresses are not supported.
 Specify a public IP address instead.
    * - unknown content encoding
      - The content could not be copied fully to the monitoring zone endpoint.